 Additional features: The VPN also has a lot of features like a malware blocker, a data breach checker, and a kill switch.
 On its Android and Windows apps, it even offers IP address rotation.
 It’s the fact that you can use its free version for P2P connections, which is pretty rare in the world of VPNs.

 Now, the best thing about Atlas VPN is its price.
-With all the unlimited bandwidth and exciting features, can pay as little as $1.39 a month - but only if you invest in a three-year subscription, that is.
+With all the unlimited bandwidth and exciting features, can pay as little as $2.05 a month - but only if you invest in its longest subscription, that is.
 There’s also a 30-day money-back guarantee if you don’t find yourself enjoying this VPN.

 - Free version supports torrenting